-- interest is recognised pro-rata temporis on the basis of the contractual interest rate or the effective interest rate if the amortised cost method is used.
+• interest is recognised pro-rata temporis on the basis of the contractual interest rate or the effective interest rate if the amortised cost method is used.
 In the latter case, any marginal costs and incomes, considered an integral part of the return of the financial instrument, are calculated in the effective interest rate and recognised as interest.
-The item interest income (or interest expense) also includes the positive (or negative) spreads or margins accrued until the reporting date, relating to financial derivative contracts: - hedging financial assets and liabilities that generate interest; - classified in the balance sheet in the trading book, but operationally connected with financial assets and/or liabilities designated at fair value (Fair Value Option) that generate interest; - operationally connected with assets and liabilities classified in the trading book and which envisage the settlement of spreads or margins at multiple maturities; - default interest, if provided for by contract, is recorded in the income statement only when actually collected; - dividends are recognised in the income statement when the legal right to collect them ensues, and, therefore, when their distribution is resolved and the right to receive the relative payment matures; - fee and commission income from services is recognised on the basis of contractual agreements in place, in the period in which said services are rendered.
-The fees and commission considered in the amortised cost to determine the effective interest rate are recognised under interest; - profits and losses from initial recognition of the fair value of financial instruments are recognised in the income statement at the time of recognition of the transaction, based on the difference between the price paid or collected and the fair value of the instrument, only when the fair value can be determined by referring to current observable market transactions or using valuation techniques the inputs of which are observable market parameters.
+The item interest income (or interest expense) also includes the positive (or negative) spreads or margins accrued until the reporting date, relating to financial derivative contracts:

+- hedging financial assets and liabilities that generate interest; - classified in the balance sheet in the trading book, but operationally connected with financial assets and/or liabilities designated at fair value (Fair Value Option) that generate interest; - operationally connected with assets and liabilities classified in the trading book and which envisage the settlement of spreads or margins at multiple maturities; - default interest, if provided for by contract, is recorded in the income statement only when actually collected; - dividends are recognised in the income statement when the legal right to collect them ensues, and, therefore, when their distribution is resolved and the right to receive the relative payment matures; - fees and commissions for revenues from services are recognised, on the basis of existing contractual agreements, in the period in which the services are provided.
+Fees and commissions considered in the amortised cost for the purposes of determining the effective interest rate are recognised under interest; - profits and losses from initial recognition of the fair value of financial instruments are recognised in the income statement at the time of recognition of the transaction, based on the difference between the price paid or collected and the fair value of the instrument, only when the fair value can be determined by referring to current observable market transactions or using valuation techniques the inputs of which are observable market parameters.
 Otherwise, these profits and losses are distributed over time, taking the nature and the term of the instrument into account; - gains and losses deriving from the sale of financial instruments are recognised in the income statement when the sale is completed, with the relative transfer of the risks and rewards, based on the difference between the amount received and the book value of the instruments.